sumanth-1022/case_studies_and_projects/README.md

 hello!

-I'm an undergrad student at BITS hyderabad.As a part of my minor in finance, I have taken up few courses, and have done some cool assignments as a part of the same.
+I'm an undergrad student at BITS hyderabad.As a part of my minor in finance, I have taken up few courses, and have done some cool assignments as a part of the coursework.
 I have shared all the files, code snippets etc used so that they can be used as a template for your projects in finance domain.
 I felt that this is just a tiny bit of support to all the finance, fintech, enthusiasts in this community.

 Please feel free to clone download/fork and use them for your purposes.
 Let me know if there are any discrepancies in the tools or methods used.
 Everyone learns after making mistakes.